Why this comparison matters now

 Reasoning and Complex Analysis

 In practical terms, Claude excels at the kind of careful, multi-step reasoning that matters in legal analysis, academic research, and complex strategic thinking.
 Its extended thinking mode produces notably more rigorous chains of logic.
-GPT-5.4's reasoning strength is more structured and systematic, making it better for financial modeling, data analysis, and tasks where the answer should follow a deterministic path.
+GPT-5.5's reasoning strength is more structured and systematic, making it better for financial modeling, data analysis, and tasks where the answer should follow a deterministic path.
 Gemini's reasoning is strongest when combined with its massive context window: give it an enormous dataset and ask it to find patterns, and it performs superbly.
 DeepSeek R1 was impressive when it launched, but the reasoning space has moved on, and its successors have not kept pace with the Western frontier models.

 Multimodal and Image Capabilities

 Gemini 3.1 Pro is the strongest on multimodal input.
-Its ability to process text, images, audio, and video within a single conversation, combined with its 2-million-token context window, makes it the best choice for tasks like analyzing a collection of photos, transcribing and summarizing video content, or working with mixed-media documents.
+Its ability to process text, images, audio, and video within a single conversation, combined with its large context window, makes it the best choice for tasks like analyzing a collection of photos, transcribing and summarizing video content, or working with mixed-media documents.
 Google's Imagen 4 and Veo 3.1 models offer strong image and video generation, accessible within the Gemini ecosystem.
 For anyone working in media, marketing, or content production, the integration of these generation tools into the same subscription is a real advantage.

-Claude Opus 4.6 understands images well and can analyze screenshots, diagrams, and documents with strong accuracy.
+Claude Opus 4.7 understands images well and can analyze screenshots, diagrams, and documents with strong accuracy.
 However, Anthropic does not offer native image generation.
 Claude can create SVG graphics and HTML visualizations, which covers some use cases, but it cannot produce photorealistic images or illustrations.
 This is a deliberate product choice by Anthropic, not a technical limitation, and it means Claude users who need image generation must pair it with another tool.

 Pricing: Free Tiers, Paid Plans, and API Costs